-This new 30 arc-second historical dataset was applied as the basis for the downscaling of global climate model (GCM) projections for each region.
-The statistical downscalings used for the WNA region are the "Transient", or BCSD and Statistical Downscaling (Hamlet et al., 2010) method of downscaling, which were applied to all 19 available GCM projections archived as part of the IPCC fourth assessment.
+This new 30 arc-second historical dataset was then used as the basis for the downscaling of global climate model (GCM) projections for each region.
+The statistical downscalings used for the WNA region are the "Transient", or BCSD nd Statistical Downscaling, Hamlet et al., 2010) method of downscaling, applied to all 19 available GCM projections archived as part of the IPCC fourth assessment.
 Only the A1b emissions scenario (Nakicenovic, 2000) was used for the WNA projections.
-The PNW downscalings reflect those used for the CBCCSP project mentioned above, and included both the Hybrid Delta and BCSD statistical downscalings (Hamlet et al., 2010).
-These downscalings were performed for both the A1b and B1 emissions scenarios.
+The PNW downscalings reflect those used for the CBCCSP project mentioned above, and included both the Hybrid Delt and BCSD statistical downscalings (Hamlet et al., 2010).
+These are performed for both the A1b and B1 emissions scenarios.
 In addition, dynamically downscaled data are available for the PNW region, obtained from simulations of the Weather Research and Forecasting (WRF) model.
 The WRF model is an advanced mesoscale numerical weather prediction system (www.wrf-model.org).
 The WRF model configuration used here follows that used by Salathe et al. (2010) and Zhang et al. (2009).

 For each of the above downscalings, the monthly gridded data are archived in ArcInfo GridAscii format.
 In addition, annual and decadal summaries are included for each variable (maximum temperature, minimum temperature, and precipitation).
 To simplify downloading, the files are grouped by variable and averaging period (monthly, annual, decadal) and stored in zipped files.